 - Enter or paste the iCalendar feed URL from your Teamup Calendar in the field Server.

 - Tap Next.
-If you want to enable reminders, turn on the Events Alerts (make the button green so that you can set up reminders) and done.
+If you want to enable reminders, turn on the Events Alerts (make the button green so that you can set up reminders).

-After you have done the above, your subscribed Teamup Calendar appears on the phone’s or iPad’s default calendar app iCal.
-If you like you can then set color for the calendar, or turn the Event Alerts button on or off as you wish.
+After you have done the above, your subscribed Teamup Calendar will appear on your device’s default calendar app using iCal.
+You can then set color for the calendar, or turn the Event Alerts button on or off as you wish.

 If you are subscribing to a Teamup iCalendar feed that contains multiple sub-calendars, the colors for each sub-calendar on your original Teamup Calendar will be lost.
 Instead, you can assign one color from your iPhone/iPad for the entire Teamup Calendar feed.

-To change the update frequency: In step 3, tap “Fetch New Data” instead of Add Account.
+To change the update frequency: In step 3 above, tap “Fetch New Data” instead of Add Account.
 Scroll to the bottom and select the fetch frequency.

 To remove a subscribed calendar from your iPad or iPhone, check out this article.